365businessdev/docs/_i18n/de-DE/_docs/365-business-print-agent/print-agent-whatis.md

 ## Architecture

-365 business Print Agent can operate in two separate so-called Service Modes, the Direction Connection and the 365 business Print Agent Cloud mode.
+365 business Print Agent can operate in two separate so-called Service Modes, the Direct Connection and the 365 business Print Agent Cloud mode.

 > **Good to know!**<br>365 business Print Agent service and the 365 business Print Agent app support both service modes and the modes can be switched everytime, after initial set up.<br>Please keep in mind, that existing configurations will be removed prior changing the service mode in Microsoft Dynamics 365 Business Central.